 Another way to encode the structure on $V$ which will be more natural to us is as a \emph{local equivalence relation}.
 Define a 4-ary predicate Then for any $a\neq b$, the relation $E(a,b;x,y)$ is an equivalence relation on the interval $a<x<b$.
 It is in this form that those structures will appear in our analysis. \item We can combine examples (2) and (3).
 Fix some integers $(k_1,\ldots,k_m)$.
 Let $(V,C)$ be a dense circular order, equipped with an equivalence relation $E$ with $m$ dense co-dense classes.
 On the $i$-th class, we have a $k_i$-fold cover coded by a local equivalence relation $E_i$ as in (3).
 The isomorphism type of the structure $(V;C,E_1,\ldots,E_m)$ is determined by the tuple $(k_1,\ldots,k_m)$.

-As we will see eventually, those are, up to inter-definability, the only minimal, rank 1, op-dimension 1, expansions of circular orders.
+As we will see eventually, those are, up to bi-definability, the only minimal, rank 1, op-dimension 1, expansions of circular orders.

 \item Let $(V,C)$ be a dense circular order equipped with two equivalence relations $E$ and $F$ such that $F$ has two dense classes, each $E$-class consists of exactly one element from each, and the structure is generic such.
 Let $M$ be the quotient of $V$ by $E$.
 Then $M$ satisfies $(\star)$ and is a proper expansion of the last structure in Example \ref{ex:basic} (obtained from $M$ by forgetting about $F$).
-We then have an equivalence relation with two classes on the set $W_*$ of pairs $(a,b)\in V^2$, with $a\rel{E} b$.
+We then have an equivalence relation with two classes on the set $W_*$ of pairs $(a,b)\in V^2$, with $a\rel{E} b$ (given by the $F$-class of the first coordinate for instance).
 This is another example of a local equivalence relation.
 In this case it is a \emph{bona fide} equivalence relation, although not on the structure $M$ itself, but on the finite cover $W_*$. \end{enumerate} \end{ex}